 Be sure to tour this working parish church and admire the facade and the colonial-era art & sculptures.

 Outside, you will want to walk through the La Huerta Historical Garden and the cemetery, where many early Spaniards and Chumash Indians are buried.

-If you are looking for some beach time to break up the drive along the PCH from San Francisco to Los Angeles, this is the place to go.
+If you are looking for some beach time to break up your road trip from San Francisco to Los Angeles, this is the place to go.

 All beaches in California are public property.
 This means that you can access them no matter which beach you choose to visit (although some are easier to access than others).

 While Zuma is the most popular for sunbathers, Westward is less crowded and has convenient free parking.
 It is an easy walk down to Zuma if you still want to get there.

 Devastated by the Woolsey Fire that torched nearly 100,000 acres, if you venture into the hills, you will see firsthand how this destruction has changed the landscape.